 - Authentication with accounts: The FileMaker Platform encrypts credentials stored within solutions so the credentials are protected.
 Users can also authenticate via Active Directory, Open Directory, or OAuth identity providers.
 For solutions hosted by FileMaker Cloud, users authenticate with their FileMaker ID accounts.

 - Access control with privilege sets: You define permissions that determine levels of access to your solution.
 You can define as many privilege sets as needed.

 - Data encryption on the disk and during transmission: You can encrypt the data stored within a solution.
-You can also require Secure Socket Layer (SSL) encryption of data between FileMaker Server or FileMaker Cloud for AWS and FileMaker Pro Advanced, FileMaker Go, FileMaker WebDirect, FileMaker Data API, and ODBC, JDBC, and OData-capable client applications.
+You can also require Secure Socket Layer (SSL) encryption of data between FileMaker Server or a FileMaker Cloud product and FileMaker Pro Advanced, FileMaker Go, FileMaker WebDirect, FileMaker Data API, and ODBC, JDBC, and OData-capable client applications.
 FileMaker Cloud encrypts the data automatically if it's not already encrypted.